Support for carers

 If you’re over 18 and provide regular unpaid care for someone, you’re entitled to a carer’s assessment.

-you need, rather than the person you care for.
+A carer's assessment looks at what support you need, rather than the person you care for.

 There are lots of different types of support you could be entitled to, including: